HoarderFS/picowaveshare/docs/PROTOCOL.md

 **Storage Notes:**
 - Names are stored in `relay_config.json` on the device's LittleFS filesystem
 - Names persist across power cycles and firmware updates
-- Default names are "Relay 1", "Relay 2", etc.
+- Default/cleared names are empty strings
 - Maximum name length is 32 characters
 - Names are case-sensitive